Chaoses-Ib/IbDOpusScripts/README.md

 * [CloseTabOrLister](CloseTabOrLister.js)
 If there's only one tab, close the lister, otherwise close current tab.
 * [DialogJumpToListerPath](DialogJumpToListerPath.ahk)
-When in file dialog, focus on the edit control, and press Ctrl+E to jump to the last actived folder of listers.
+When in file dialog, focus on the editor, and press Ctrl+E to jump to the last actived folder of listers.
+If Ctrl+E not work, type "//cur " to trigger it.
 (Need AutoHotkey v2)
 * [PasteInto](PasteInto.js)
 Paste files into every selected folder.
 * [SizeColByEverything](SizeColByEverything/README.zh-Hans.md)